 Podcast #9: What Is Known.
 What Is Not Known.

 COMING SOON.
 This is a big one.
-It’s a joint podcast between Linda and Jean.
-They go through the events of the night the boys were murdered from the last time Linda saw Kevin to the next morning when she got the call.
+It’s a joint podcast with Linda and Jean.
+They go through the events of the night the boys were murdered from the last time Linda saw Kevin to the next morning when she got the call that Kevin had been “shot and tied to the railroad tracks.”
 It has taken years of pouring through documents, talking to witnesses, staying open to new information, and separating truth from disinformation and misinformation.
 There are gaps here and there, but hopefully time will complete the story.

 Podcast #10: The Mena Connection - Doc Washburn, (Newsradio 102.9 KARN)